osrf/mbari_wec/docs/docs/Tutorials/ROS2/CPPTemplate.md

 `this->send_pc_retract_command(retract_factor);`

 In the `Controller` constructor, you may also uncomment lines 31 or 32 to set the publish rates for the Spring or Power Controllers on the buoy.
-These controllers default to publishing at 10Hz.
+These controllers default to publishing feedback at 10Hz to conserve data/bandwidth (on the physical buoy).
+For feedback control, you have the option to increase the publish rate.
 You can call commands to set the rates anywhere from 10Hz to 50Hz (default argument is 50Hz).

 ``` cpp linenums="22" title="src/controller.cpp"
 Controller::Controller(const std::string & node_name)